Jody Adams (basketball)

 Jody Michelle Adams-Birch (born December 28, 1972) is the women's basketball program head coach at New Mexico State University.

 Career

 Adams-Birch was the former women's basketball program head coach at Wichita State University from 2008 to 2017.
-She was also assistant coach at Southern Illinois from 2018–2022.
+She was also assistant coach at Southern Illinois from 2018 to 2022.

 Personal life

 She married Roy Birch in June 2016.